 Containers are awesome at packaging an application with its dependencies in a way that you can run anywhere easily.
 But, containers themselves can‘t do things like:

-- Provisioning hosts
+- Provisioning hosts;

-- Distribute containers across multiple servers
+- Distribute containers across multiple servers;

-- Load balance between containers
+- Load balance between containers;

-- Scale up or scale down a cluster by adding or removing containers
+- Scale up or scale down a cluster by adding or removing containers;

-- Reschedule failed containers
+- Reschedule failed containers;

-- Recovering when a server or node fails
+- Recovering when a server or node fails;

-- Connecting containers through an agreed interface
+- Connect containers through an agreed interface.

 When building a scalable cloud application using containers, you need some way of managing the containers in the most efficient way possible.
 That‘s where container orchestration tools come into play.

 What is Docker Swarm?

-It lets you manage a cluster of Docker nodes, and allows you to interact with them like a single system.
-It also optimizes your IT resources by scheduling containers to run on the most appropriate host, balancing container workloads and making sure containers are launched where there are enough resources.
+It lets you manage a cluster of Docker nodes and allows you to interact with them like a single system.
+It also optimizes your IT resources by scheduling containers to run on the most appropriate host, balancing container workloads, and making sure containers are launched where there are enough resources.